vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 ### Reminder to pause consumption of sauerkraut, walnuts, lemons, and spicy foods

-* Reminder for three days prior to the appointment to pause consumption of sauerkraut, walnuts, and spicy foods.
+* Reminder for six days prior to the appointment to pause consumption of sauerkraut, kimchi, walnuts, and spicy foods.
 This reduces the risk of injury in the cheek and gum area that might cause more pain during the dental cleaning process.
 Any food prep during this time should not include cayenne pepper.
 I should also avoid outside food.

   Also, when consuming recently prepared hot food, I should make sure to mix it with cooler liquid foods so that the hottest temperature